Updated Design 08/09/2025

-This is a 3d printed point detonating round that features a bore riding safety.
-This round is compatible with 40mm m212 style cases but it has a flat bottom making it incompatible with the bb40sv001 (side venting case).
-The standard bb4038 case is recommended or a standard nylon case with the same blank as a “chalk” round.
 When the round is fired the safety pin will exit the projectile which frees the firing pin to set off a 209 primer upon impact.
 The 209 primer is not included but all other hardware is.
 The 209 primer can ignite a payload in the nose cone of this round.
-Smoke mix or chalk is the recommended payload for this projectile.
+Smoke mix or chalk without the payload capsule or alternatively FFFg black powder in the payload capsule are the recommended payloads for this projectile.
 This projectile threads apart into three separate sections.
 The middle or primer housing and pusher section could be re-used if recovered in good condition as well as the firing pin, firing pin spring and primer retaining washer.

 Included: